Worried that your baby seems to immediately cry when you enter the room or cry harder when you pick them up?

 The crying is so hard to deal with, but it does at least reduce in its intensity and frequency as your baby gets older.

-Unfortunately though much of this natural instinct to be more difficult around mum continues into toddler years and beyond.
+Unfortunately much of this natural instinct to be more difficult around mum continues into toddler years and beyond.
 Sorry mums, it’s your lot in life to be in demand.